Tearsheet

 Bill Stone, Chief Executive Officer

 Bill Stone joined Digital Turbine in September 2012 and was elevated to CEO and Board Member in October 2014.
-He has over 30 years of experience in telco, mobile applications, content, technology, marketing, and distribution.
-Prior to Digital Turbine, he served as Senior Vice President of Qualcomm, Inc. and President of its subsidiary, FLO TV and MediaFLO Technologies Inc., from 2009 to 2011.
-From 2007 to 2009, he was CEO and President of Handango, a smartphone application storefront provider that was acquired by Appia Inc. Stone also served as President of Amp'd Mobile Inc. from 2006 to 2007, and held executive positions at mobile operators including Verizon, Vodafone, and AirTouch.
+He brings over 30 years of experience in telco, mobile applications, content, technology, marketing, and distribution.
+Prior to Digital Turbine, he served as Senior Vice President of Qualcomm, Inc. and as President of its subsidiary, FLO TV and MediaFLO Technologies Inc., from 2009 to 2011.
+From 2007 to 2009, he was CEO and President of Handango, a smartphone application storefront provider that was acquired by Appia Inc. He also held executive positions at mobile operators including Verizon, Vodafone, and AirTouch.

 Stephen Lasher, Executive Vice President and Chief Financial Officer

-Matt Tubergen, EVP - Global Partnerships and Strategy
+Matt Tubergen, EVP of Global Strategy & Partnerships

 Michael Akkerman, Chief Business Officer